 "In reality, caffeine doesn't give you energy - it gives you stress.
 I see so many people that try to eat well and exercise intelligently, but have trouble making progress because of a stress filled life.
 The total stress is cumulative, so coffee becomes fuel for the fire."

 ~ Scott Hagnas, Cross Fit Portland

-Each time I go back to drinking coffee I notice just a little bit more how it is negatively affecting my mood, my sleep, my energy, and especially my diet.
+Each time I go back to drinking coffee I notice just a little bit more how it is negatively affecting my mood, sleep, energy, body, and especially my diet.
 So this time, I'm giving it up for good!

 Coffee isn't all good, nor is it all bad.
 But if you've noticed, like me, that your caffeine consumption takes more than it gives, maybe it's time to take a look at your relationship with it as well.

 JoAnn Newton is a Holistic Nutrition Educator and Master Massage Therapist with a private practice in Graton, CA.

 Passionate about helping people transform their health through holistic nutrition, she facilitates the 23 day online Nutritional E-Cleanse Program with coaching, compassion, and humor.